 An overview of our safeguarding arrangements are shown in the WSG Safeguarding Culture Web.
 This shows the areas of focus for safeguarding at the school and details which school policies are associated with these.

-The Safeguarding and Child Protection Policy explains how the school deals with child protection concerns, including allegations about the behaviour of members of staff.
+The Safeguarding and Child Protection Policy explains how the school deals with safeguarding concerns, including allegations about the behaviour of members of staff.
 The Whistleblowing and Speaking Out policy intends to encourage and enable employees to raise serious concerns within the school.
 It also protects staff members who who report colleagues they believe are doing something wrong or illegal, or who are neglecting their duties

 Safeguarding in the Curriculum